The 2020 and early 2021 stock market showed us what’s possible in volatile penny stocks — HUGE moves.

 #3 Create Your Penny Stocks Watchlist

-How you keep track of your watchlist is up to you.
-For example, you might choose to maintain and monitor it on your trading platform, as many of them have this capability.
+How you track your watchlist is up to you.
+For example, you might choose to maintain and monitor several on your trading platform, like StocksToTrade.

-To clarify, your watchlist is NOT a list of stocks that you will definitely trade.
-Rather, it’s a short list of stocks that you’re considering trading if and when they meet your specific criteria.
+To clarify, your watchlist is NOT a list of stocks you’ll definitely trade.
+It’s a list of stocks you’ll consider trading if and when they meet your specific criteria.